akasaki/CISC499-Driver-Safety-Software-System/README.md

 raw_data.sql includes the data collected from OBD ONLY. </p>

 <b>Application</b>
-Download your APP code from https://github.com/rayrwen/DriveSafe and complie.
+<p>Download your APP code from https://github.com/rayrwen/DriveSafe and complie.</p>

+Have FUN! :)